 Knowing a bit about publishing and editing, I deliberately gave very long answers to their questions, so they could edit them down into something shorter (doesn't matter if you are editing videos or magazine articles, it's always better to have more material than you need instead of too little).
 Since my responses to their questions had to be shortened for space, I figured I'd share my full answers with folks, in addition to the articles.
 Clicking the link will show you my Weekly Reader questions and answers on skateboarding, in addition to the finished articles.

 After making my Learn To Ride A Skateboard project, there were skateboarding topics I wanted to cover which didn't fall into the "educational" category.
 Skateboarding California was born from the desire to make skate videos regarding topics above and beyond teaching basic skills.

 As a person who has skateboarded all my life, and been involved in professional film and video production, I found myself very disillusioned with the way skateboarding videos were being created.

 During the spring of 2010, I wanted to create something that captures skateboarding as it really feels, and therefore, I was determined to make all my videos the exact opposite of what is popular.
 Long takes, no fast edits.
 Wide angles, no fish eye lenses.
 And absolutely no cliche background music.
 Those are the three guiding principals behind the "look" of the show.
-That concept was the catalyst for bringing Skateboarding California to life.

 When I was first promoting my novel The Gothic Rainbow, I contacted a number of underground music magazines, since my story was so heavily entwined in that scene.